 The Surf Town of Maresias

-Two weeks ago I started my Tuesday morning by heading to the major bus station in the city of Sao Paulo (Tietê) to catch a bus to Maresias, a surf focused beach town, about 5 hours away via the common bus line, Onibus.
-I had been told this bus ride would be about 3.5 hours, but as I continue to learn, time seems to run differently in Brasil.
+Two weeks ago I started my Tuesday morning by heading to the major bus station in the city of Sao Paulo (Tietê) to catch a bus to Maresias, a surf-focused beach town, about 5 hours away via the common bus line, Onibus.
+I had been told this bus ride would be about 3.5 hours, but as I continue to learn, time seems to run differently in Brazil.

-When I noticed that the bus stops tended to be small and without signs, I realized that I did not know how to navigate exactly when to get off the bus.
-My Portuguese is minimal right now so I had a local friend send me a text in Portuguese that I showed to an older woman behind me, which essentially told her I don’t speak Portuguese and asked her to help me with when to get off the bus.
-While I was a bit embarrassed, all is well that ends well, and I arrived fine around 4pm, thanks to google translate and friendly locals.
+When I noticed that the bus stops tended to be small and lacking signage, I realized that I did not know how to navigate exactly when to get off the bus.
+My Portuguese was minimal at best at that time, so I had a local bilingual friend send me a text in Portuguese that I showed to an older woman behind me, explaining that I don’t speak Portuguese and asking for assistance with when I should get off of the bus.
+While I was a bit embarrassed, all was well that ended well, and I arrived safely around 4pm, thanks to helpful friends, Google Translate, and friendly locals.

 My time in Maresias was filled with more sun, water, fun & culture than I could have ever hoped for!
-After spending an incredible five nights in this beautiful surf town, I woke up Sunday morning to catch a ferry to move on to my next adventure, on an Island called Ilhabela.
+After spending an incredible five nights in this beautiful surf town, I woke up Sunday morning to catch a ferry to move on to my next adventure: exploring a nearby Island called Ilhabela.

 4 thoughts on “The Surf Town of Maresias”